 While any tea will do, not all teas are created equal.
-We suggest serving a delicious, organic oolong green or black tea that will add to your guests overall health.
+We suggest serving a delicious, organic oolong green or black tea that will add to your guests overall health and doesn’t carry any adverse side effects.
 A tea crafted with good-for-you botanicals such as amla or hibiscus can create a memorable tea drinking experience for your guests.

 Fruity Amla Green Tea - If you want to create something with a fruitier flavor, you can take that pre-made Amla Green Tea and add in cut strawberries or blueberries and then let it sit overnight as the fruit flavors infuse the tea.